caiyuanzhe/SeqGraph2Vec/README.md

 ## Usage

-- To reproduce the experiments in our paper, run the following script.
+- To reproduce the experiments in our paper, run the following script:
 ```sh
 cd src
 python3 setup.py build_ext -- inplace